Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Add_NCN_Data.md

     ncn-m# sleep 60
     ```

-6. Verify the BMC is reachable at the expected IP address
+6.  **Skip if adding ncn-m001:** Verify the BMC is reachable at the expected IP address
     ```bash
     ncn-m# ping $NODE-mgmt
     ```